Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - No built-in time tracking (requires integrations)

-- Only one assignee per task (a persistent user complaint)
+- Only one assignee per task (a persistent complaint)

 - Can be overwhelming for teams with simple needs

 Bottom line: Asana's free plan is outstanding for small teams.
-The jump to paid ($10.99/user/month) is steep compared to others on this list, but if you outgrow the free tier's 15-person limit, it's worth it for the polish and power.
+When you outgrow it, the jump to paid ($10.99/user/month) is steep compared to others, but you're paying for polish and power.

 6. Notion — Best All-in-One Workspace on a Budget

-Notion has evolved from a note-taking app into a legitimate project management platform, and it does so with a flexibility that no other tool on this list can match.
-If you want to combine project management, documentation, wikis, and databases into a single tool, Notion eliminates the need for multiple subscriptions — making it one of the cheapest project management tools in 2026 by total cost of ownership.
+Notion has evolved from a note-taking app into a legitimate project management platform, and it does so with flexibility no other tool here can match.
+Want to combine project management, documentation, wikis, and databases into a single tool?
+Notion eliminates the need for multiple subscriptions — making it one of the cheapest project management tools in 2026 by total cost of ownership.

-The magic of Notion lies in its building-block approach.
+The magic is in its building-block approach.
 Everything is a page, and pages can contain databases, text, embeds, toggles, and more.
-You can build a project tracker, a CRM, a content calendar, and a team wiki all within the same workspace.
+Build a project tracker, a CRM, a content calendar, and a team wiki all within the same workspace.

 Key Features